 The Comprehensive Exam cannot be taken before the student has completed two years of residence (including up to one year of transfer residency if applicable) and must be passed at least seven months before the final examination over the dissertation.
+The student must also have met the prerequesites for the residency requirement and completed the required Statistics and Distribution courses.
 The candidate's adviser is the chair of the examination committee.
 Usually, the members of the student's Doctoral Program Committee serve on the examination committee.